-1. Eject the DVD from your computer.
+- 1. Eject your DVD from your computer. - 2.
+Once the DVD is ejected, toggle between your LCD and your TV with the combination <Fn>+<F8>.

-2. Once the DVD is ejected, toggle between your LCD and your TV with the combination <Fn>+<F8>.
+Your image displays now on both LCD and TV.
+Reinsert your DVD to launch your DVD software.

-Your image is now displayed on both LCD and TV.
-Re-insert your DVD to launch your DVD software.
+If the display resolution of your computer is more than

-If the display resolution of your computer is more than 800 x 600 dots, a part of the image cannot be displayed on your TV.
+800 x 600 pixels, a part of the image cannot be displayed on your TV.
 The hidden area on your TV can be seen by moving the cursor on your computer.
-If you want to display the full image, change the display resolution of your computer to 640 x 480 dots.
+If you want to display the full image, change the display resolution of your computer to 640 x 480 pixels.